AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 5) Upload the electron's result object to the user provided S3 bucket
 6) Download the result object locally for post processing

 Similar to the way we configured the ``SSHExecutor``, user can import the ``AWSBatchExecutor`` from Covalent and use that in their workflows.
-Users can configure this executor in several different ways as outlined in `here <https://github.com/AgnostiqHQ/covalent-awsbatch-plugin>`_.
+Users can configure this executor in several different ways as outlined `here <https://github.com/AgnostiqHQ/covalent-awsbatch-plugin>`_.
 In this example, we will configure an instance of the executor and use that to offload execution of certain electrons to the Batch compute environment.
 Following are the required arguments users need to provided in order to properly configure the AWS Batch executor

 * ``s3_bucket_name``: Name of the AWS S3 bucket to be used during execution to cache function/result objects
 * ``batch_job_definition_name``:  Name of the user configured AWS Batch job definition
 * ``batch_queue``: Name of the AWS Batch job queue to which the job ought to be submitted
-* ``batch_execution_role_name``: Execution role name that grants Batch compute backend services (ECS/Fargate) to take API calls on the user's behalf
+* ``batch_execution_role_name``: Execution role name that grants Batch compute backend services (ECS/Fargate) to make API calls on the user's behalf
 * ``batch_job_role_name``: IAM role name configured by the user for the Batch job.
-This role should have sufficient privileges for the jobs to read and write the S3
+This role should have sufficient privileges for the jobs to read and write from AWS S3 buckets
 * ``batch_job_log_group_name``: Name of the AWS cloudwatch log group for storing all logs generated during batch job execution
-* ``vcpu``: Number of virtual CPU cores to be used to execute the task
+* ``vcpu``: Minimum number of virtual CPU cores to be used to execute the task
 * ``memory``: Memory in GB to allocate for the task
 * ``time_limit``: Time limit for the job in seconds

 .. note::

     The executor uses ``vcpu=2``, ``memory=3.75`` and ``time_limit=300`` as default values for all jobs.
 These can be overridden by the user as per their compute requirements and AWS Batch configuration